Glossary

 Electoral roll

-A list of the names of all the people who are entitled to vote in an election.
+The list of people entitled to vote in an election or referendum.

 Electoral Roll Review